brentp/clustermodel/README.md

 data, we know the proportion of methylation, but also the sequencing depth.
 To model this, we use beta regression (similar to BiSeq from bioconductor).
-BiSeq and other packages such as `bsseq` (also from bioconductor) use the sequencing depth as weights for smoothing the methylation rate using loess and the model the smoothed methylation rates.
+BiSeq and other packages such as `bsseq` (also from bioconductor) use the sequencing depth as weights for smoothing the methylation rate using loess and then model the smoothed methylation rates.
-In `clustermodel`, we instead use the sequence depth to perform a weighted regression on the original data such that sites with more supporting reads are weighted more heavily.
+In `clustermodel`, we instead use the sequence depth to perform a weighted regression on the original data such that **samples** with more supporting reads are weighted more heavily.
-We then combine the p-values from each probe in a cluster (described below) using the z-score method described in the BiSeq paper.
+We then combine the p-values from each probe in a cluster (described below) using the z-score method described in the BiSeq paper except that **sites** with more supporting reads are given more weight.

 To find clusters used above, we utilize the method described in http://www.ncbi.nlm.nih.gov/pubmed/23990415 and utilized throughout `clustermodel`.
 Again, this differs from `BiSeq` and `BSSeq` which